 How do I get admitted for inpatient treatment?

-Call our Patient Access Center (PAC) any day or time at (800) 544-5101 to start the admissions process with a Patient Access Specialist.
-The PAC team will provide a confidential assessment to determine the appropriate level of care and work with you on a treatment referral.
-Your PAC specialist will also coordinate with you to schedule your admission at a designated Valley Hope Treatment Center.
+Call our Admissions Team any day or time at (800) 544-5101 to start the admissions process with a local Specialist.
+The Admissions team will provide a confidential assessment to determine the appropriate level of care and work with you on a treatment referral.
+Your specialist will also coordinate with you to schedule your admission at a Valley Hope Treatment Center.

 What health insurance do you accept?

 Valley Hope is an in-network provider for most insurance and managed care companies.
 We also accept TriCare and referrals from the Veteran’s Administration.